Ladysnake/Automatone/USAGE.md

 ## Why doesn't Baritone respond to any of my chat commands?
 This could be one of many things.

 First, make sure it's actually installed.
-An easy way to check is seeing if it created the folder `baritone` in your Minecraft folder.
+An easy way to check is seeing if it created the folder `automatone` in your Minecraft folder.

 Second, make sure that you're using the prefix properly, and that chat control is enabled in the way you expect.

 For example, Impact disables direct chat control. (i.e. anything typed in chat without a prefix will be ignored and sent publicly). **This is a saved setting**, so if you run Impact once, `chatControl` will be off from then on, **even in other clients**.
-So you'll need to use the `#` prefix or edit `baritone/settings.txt` in your Minecraft folder to undo that (specifically, remove the line `chatControl false` then restart your client).
+So you'll need to use the `#` prefix or edit `automatone/settings.txt` in your Minecraft folder to undo that (specifically, remove the line `chatControl false` then restart your client).

 ## Why can I do `.goto x z` in Impact but nowhere else?
 Why can I do `-path to x z` in KAMI but nowhere else?